Gambia was a British colony for two hundred years – from 1765 until 1965!

 Gambia also exports fish, peanut products, palm kernels and cotton lint.

-Do you know any fun or interesting facts about The Gambia that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about The Gambia?
+Share them in the comments below!